abyu/exsimbk/README.md

 ==
 1. Vault has a list of Account(s), is a logical collections on all Accounts in the bank.
    * Any operation that deals with Accounts in general, eg: Get an account, or a total balance.
+   * There is an assumption that, the total balance sum of the balance of all accounts.
    * This exists to keep things simple for this solution, ideally we would have a ledger, an Account manager and so on.
 2. Account has an account id and Balance.
    * All operations that deal with a specific account in general, eg: Deposit, Withdraw.